DEFI-COLaF/sign-similarity/README.md

-**This is a TEMPORARY repository.
-It will be updated in the following weeks to redirect to the permanent repository**

 # Repository Overview

 This repository documents the code and work of Kehina Manseri during her internship with the MultiSpeech team, within Inria and Loria laboratories, Université de Lorraine, France.